animal-tree/Writing-stuff/BadStuff26-Wants-DNA-epigenetics.md

 ---

 Yes, a computer is conscious.
 A Bible, a Harry Potter book, your shoe is conscious.
 For clarity, when I say [conscious and unconscious](Stuff22-What-is-consciousness?.md) I mean the human-like conscious that singularizes into you.

+---

+How do these intense biological-wisdoms get passed down from human to human?
+By a sperm cell?
+No, that would be impressive.
+Mostly through the mother's womb.
+But perhaps other modes of communication exist that pass the knowledge and wisdom of the father and his ancestors, along as well.